Co-op education is at the forefront in experiential learning at Memorial University.

 Science students can participate in graduate level co-operative education through the Department of Psychology's Master of Applied Social Psychology (MASP) program and through the Master of Science (Computer Science) co-operative degree program.
-Co-operative graduate degrees are also available in the interdisciplinary programs of Computational Science and Environmental Science offered by the Faculty of Science.
+Co-operative graduate degrees are also available in the interdisciplinary programs of Scientific Computing (formerly Computational Science) and Environmental Science offered by the Faculty of Science.

 For more information about our co-op programs, contact: